tc39/proposal-defer-import-eval/README.md

 for this are somewhat cumbersome, and reduce the ergonomics and readibility of code.
 The best tool right now is `import()` but it forces all code relying on a lazily loaded module to become async.

-This proposal seeks to explore the problem of loading large applications through this perspective.
+This proposal seeks to explore the problem of loading large applications, but focus on a different aspect with is deferring evaluation of modules.

 ## Background